neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 ```

-## Making a reqest to the Endpoint
+## Making a request to the Endpoint
 After the endpoint is in service, requests can be made to it through the
 `invoke_endpoint` api.
-Inputs will be passed as a json payload.
+Inputs will be passed as a JSON payload.

 ```python
 import json